The Centre for Access to Justice and Inclusion brings together researchers from a range of backgrounds and experience.

 These digital services are expected to continue, alongside a physical Law Clinic, to promote access to justice of vulnerable individuals.
 Individuals who are facing issues related to family, immigration or employment law are encouraged to contact the ARU Law Clinic where they will receive an independent and professional service in the strictest confidence.

-Tom is a Lecturer in Employment, Civil Litigation and Sports Law.
+Tom Serby is a Lecturer in Employment, Civil Litigation and Sports Law.
 His main area of research is sports law, specifically, the quality and fairness of sports governance.
 Accordingly, his recent research critically discussed the fairness of the disciplinary processes imposed on athletes by sports governing bodies involving “compelled arbitration.”

 In looking at cases such as German speed skater Claudia Pechstein’s blood doping accusations, he argues, “one might ask if there was proper access to justice or even willing consent.”
 In response, the German civil courts have criticised the reality of consent and impartiality of the Court of Arbitration of Sport as fictional.
 Nevertheless, sports governing bodies continue to apply legal norms independent from state regulation.

 There are several shortcomings with the Court of Arbitration of Sport ranging from the structure and composition to financing from the very institutions that often appear as parties to disputes.
 As such, Tom contends that arguments for the separation of sports from politics fail to contemplate “the realities of sport which has engendered on- field corruption” and the failure of sports governing bodies to curb these practices.

 The Court of Arbitration for sports seeks to provide affordable, accessible and universally applicable methods of resolving disputes, but there are shortcomings, which are ultimately undermining its purpose.
-Tom’s examines these shortcomings to promote better access to justice and fairer due process for athletes who inherently have weaker bargaining power
+Tom’s examines these shortcomings to promote better access to justice and fairer due process for athletes who inherently have weaker bargaining power.